 Beautiful weather, bucolic landscapes, a plethora of outdoor activities, and some of the best food and wine to be had in the country makes Napa Valley a top summer vacation destination.
 Whether you’re traveling with your partner, friends, or even the kids, California’s premiere Wine Country has something for everyone.
 From wine tasting to outdoor excursions, and everything in between, here are the top 10 things to do on a summer getaway to Napa Valley.

 Napa may be known for wine, but its food scene is a close second.
 Using only locally and regionally sourced ingredients, Lucy Restaurant at the Bardessono Resort & Spa in Yountville crafts a vegetable-forward seasonal menu.
 For a taste of France, head down the street to Thomas Keller’s Michelin-starred Bouchon Bistro for classics like escargots paired with the restaurant’s exclusive Vin de Carafe, house wine sourced from some of the finest winemakers in the area.
-For more French flair try Bistro Jeanty, also in Yountville, with its fantastic vegan take on Boeuf Bourguignon.
+For more French flair try Bistro Jeanty, also in Yountville, with its fantastic take on Coq au Vin.

 There’s no doubt about the fact that with its rolling hillsides and vineyards, Napa Valley is a beauty.
 One of the best ways to appreciate the landscape is floating above it in a hot air balloon.
 Join Napa Valley Balloons for a unique Balloon and eBike Tour, featuring a morning soar followed by an eBike tour to different wineries.
 Or, venture on a group balloon ride with a post-flight Champagne breakfast with Napa Valley Aloft.